Permits for 2022 become available on 20 April 2022 at 9 a.m.

 The maximum number of fish that an angler may catch is indicated in the table below:

 There is no fishing quota limit for other fish species.

-Catch surveys are sent to fishers after the permit expires.
-All caught and released fish must also be reported.
+Catch surveys are sent to anglers after the permit expires.
+All caught fish must be reported, also those that were released.